singhsanket143/Ds-Algo-Notes/Stack.md

 ## Stack

+- Visualisation by a stack of plates.

+- Single Ended Structure.
 - Abstract Datatype

+The definition of ADT only mentions what operations are to be performed but not how these operations will be implemented.
+It does not specify how data will be organized in memory and what algorithms will be used for implementing the operations.
+It is called “abstract” because it gives an implementation-independent view.
+The process of providing only the essentials and hiding the details is known as abstraction.

 - Linear data structure

-- Sequential Access
+A linear data structure traverses the data elements sequentially, in which only one data element can directly be reached.

 - LIFO (Last In First Out)

 ### Stack Operations

-- Push
+- Push (Adds an item in the stack)
-- Pop
+- Pop (Removes an item from the stack)

 ### Implementation of Stack

-- Array (Keep the two conditions in mind during interviews)
+- *Array* (Keep the two conditions in mind during interviews)

-  - Stack Overflow
+  - Stack Overflow - Adding an element to the stack which is already filled.
-  - Stack Underflow
+  - Stack Underflow - Deleting an element from stack which is already empty.

   - **Pros**: Easy to implement.
 Memory is saved as pointers are not involved.
   - **Cons**: It is not dynamic.
 It doesn’t grow and shrink depending on needs at runtime.

-  - Can use Vectors/ArrayList also
+  - Can use Vectors/ArrayList also.

-- LinkedList
+- *LinkedList*

   - Push() - Add at head.
 O(1)
   - Pop() - Remove at Head.
 O(1)

+  - **Pros:** The linked list implementation of stack can grow and shrink according to the needs at runtime.
+  - **Cons:** Requires extra memory due to involvement of pointers.

-- Queue - Will discuss later
+- *Queue* - Will discuss later

 ### Application of Stack

 - Recursion
-- Undo/Redo
+- Undo/Redo feature at many places like editors, photoshops.
+- Forward and backward feature in web browser.
 - Arithmetic Expression Evaluation

   Prefix  +ab
   Infix   a+b
   Postfix ab+

 - Using factorial example, explain callstack.

-- Iterative code better than recursion because you might run out of memory space.
+*Iterative code better than recursion because you might run out of memory space*

-**Q- Given only two operations i.e., push() and pop(), implement insertAtBottom() function**
+**Q1- Given only two operations i.e., push() and pop(), implement insertAtBottom() function**

 Approach 1: Using Extra Stack